csjoey/HugePortfolio/content/post/0-welcome/index.md

 ---
-title: Welcome post
+title: Welcome
-description: "Welcome to my personal website!
-Details inside."
+description: "See inside for info on this website"
 slug: introduction
-date: 2023-05-04 00:00:00+0000
 image: cover.jpg
+weight: 0
 categories:
 #    - Pinned
 tags: